AvinTee/data-science-portfolio/README.md

 80% of the data was reserved for model-training, 10% for model-validation and the final 10% for model-testing.

-The train-data was validated against DAMA's six quality-dimensions using custom Python functions.
+The train-data was validated against DAMA's six quality-dimensions (Government Data Quality Hub, 2021) using custom Python functions.
 The only data-quality issues the validation-functions found were nulls and inconsistencies.

 ```
 def NullsDecompose(tables):